-Cryptobiotic soil crusts are an important part of arid and semi-arid ecosystems throughout the world, including those in Glen Canyon National Recreation Area.
+Biological soil crusts, sometimes called cryptobiotic soil crusts, are an important part of arid and semi-arid ecosystems throughout the world, including those in Glen Canyon National Recreation Area.
 Crypto means hidden, while biota means life.
-Hence these crusts are composed primarily of very small organisms that cannot be seen with the naked eye.
-Well-developed cryptobiotic soil crust is often much darker than the soil it is on top of, and has a sponge-like look and texture.
+These crusts are composed primarily of very small organisms that cannot be seen with the naked eye.
+Well-developed cryptobiotic soil crust is often much darker than the soil it is on top of, and has a sponge-like look, with bumps and small “pinnacles.”.
 The extent of crust development depends on soil structure, texture, and chemistry as well as elevation and microclimate.

-Cryptobiotic soil crusts are quite fragile, especially during the drier seasons.
+Biological soil crusts are quite fragile, especially during the drier seasons.
 Small amounts of pressure will break through the crust and expose the loose sand or soil beneath to the forces of erosion.
 As a result, humans can have a major impact on these delicate crusts.
-Footprints from hikers and livestock will crush cryptobiotic crusts underfoot, and the tires from motorized vehicles have an even greater potential to damage large areas.
+Footprints from hikers and livestock will crush crusts underfoot, and the tires from motorized vehicles have an even greater potential to damage large areas.
 Once compacted, cryptobiotic soils can take anywhere from a few years to several decades or longer to recover.
-Research suggests that recovery of some of the algal and lichen components, as well as functions, may take much longer, and could take several hundred years in very dry environments.
-Until recovery, the soils in the impacted area can be damaged by accelerated erosion and nutrient loss.
+Research suggests that recovery of some of the algal and lichen components may take much longer, and could take several hundred years in very dry environments.
+Until they recover, the soils in the impacted area can continue to be damaged by accelerated erosion and nutrient loss.